Zest-studi-o/bookzone-v2/TESTING.md

     *By testing all these features, it can be affirmed that the user story is accomplished.*<br>
 * **Outcome:** Pass or Fail

-### BOOKING
+### BOOKS
-#### 3A: As a logged in user, I want to be able to book a reservation for a specific date, time and number of table
+#### 3A: As a logged-in user, I want to be able to find the available books to buy and list any books I have to sell
-* **Acceptance Criteria:** A logged user should be provided a booking system that generates the table
+* **Acceptance Criteria:** A logged user should be provided with a clear list of items
 * **Summary:**<br>
-    -There is a booking page that can be accessed only by authenticated users, considering that all the booking entries must have the current user as the author;<br>
+    -There is a books page that can be accessed only by authenticated users, considering that all the booking entries must have the current user as the author;<br>
-    -The booking sections appear successive only after the previous ones are validated;<br>
+    -The books sections appear successive only after the previous ones are validated;<br>
-    -The first section contains inputs for Date, Start and End time, for the user to fill in;<br>
+    -The first section contains inputs for details, for the user to fill in;<br>
     -The validation of these values is very strict to prevent errors when generating the tables section.
 The following rules are being checked:
     * All the fields must be filled.<br>
     * The Date value should not be less than the current day;<br>